BlueBrain/neuron-docker-spack/README.md

     ```
     docker run -i -t cellular:latest /bin/bash -c -i 'cd $HOME/sim/build/circuitBuilding_1000neurons && module load neurodamus/master && mpiexec -n 6 --host localhost:6 --allow-run-as-root special $HOC_LIBRARY_PATH/init.hoc -mpi'
     ```

+You can change the neurodamus module you want to load for your simulation.
+The installed ones are:
+- neurodamus/master
+- neurodamus-neocortex
+- neurodamus-hippocampus
+- neurodamus-thalamus

+For the circuitBuilding only the neurodamus/master and neurodamus-neocortex will work, because the mod files are compiled for neocortex.

 - To run on multiple docker containers:
 	- Update `docker-compose.yml` specification with appropriate number of compute nodes (`scale` parameter in `node` service)